 But before they quit, the founders oversaw the launch of new features like video support, Instagram Direct messages, Boomerangs, ranked feed, stories, live broadcasting & IGTV.
 After their exit, the two significant features launched by include Instagram Shopping & Reels.

 How Instagram Makes Money

 If I were to explain it in a sentence, Instagram makes money mainly through Digital advertising, Instagram Shopping & Creator tools.
-I should, first, however, make it clear that Facebook, being the parent company, does not give a breakdown of Instagram’s standalone revenue in its financial reports.
+Facebook, being the parent company, does not give a breakdown of Instagram’s standalone revenue in its financial reports.

 To develop an in-depth understanding of the revenue sources and how we can expect the revenue contribution of each of these sources to evolve, let’s have a look at all three of them individually.

 Digital advertising is Instagram’s oldest and primary source of revenue.
 Every time Instagram rolls out a new form of real estate on the app, one can expect it to feature ads sometime down the line.
 At the time of writing, Instagram takes the liberty of showing ads on the feed, stories, Explore Tab, Reels & Shop.
 The ads come in several different formats like photo ads, video ads, carousel ads, collection ads & Shopping ads.

 Towards the end of 2016, Instagram first introduced Shoppable posts, using which brands could tag products in posts like users tag friends.
 Shoppable posts aided users in discovering and considering the purchase cycle, reducing the friction in the buying process.
 But shoppers were redirected to the brand’s website to make the purchase.
 In exchange for this reduced friction and increased conversions, Instagram would take a cut of the sale, kind of like an affiliate.